-- (1) Residence Requirement: the Honors degree requires ★120 of which - a. ★66 must be courses in the School of Native Studies or Faculty of Arts, - b. ★60 must be courses taken at the University of Alberta, and - c. \bigstar 30 must be completed after being admitted to the honors program.
+(1) Residence Requirement: the Honors degree requires \120 of which

+- ★66 must be courses in the Faculty of Native Studies or Faculty of Arts, - b. $\star$ 60 must be courses taken at the University of Alberta, and - c. $\star$ 30 must be completed after being admitted to the honors program.